bitcraze/bitcraze-raspberry-pi/README.md

 * UDEV rules for access to the Crazyradio and NRF bootloader

-* crazyflie-pc-client and crazyradio-firmware pre-cloned
+* crazyflie-clients-python and crazyradio-firmware pre-cloned

 * pyusb and pygame